patrickfuchs/buildH/docs/buildh.md

 # buildH

-**buildH** is a software that reads a united-atom (UA) trajectory of lipids, build the hydrogens on it and calculate the order parameter on each C-H bond. **buildH** also allows to output the trajectory with the new reconstructed hydrogens.
+**buildH** is a software that reads a united-atom (UA) trajectory of lipids, builds the hydrogens on it and calculates the order parameter on each C-H bond. **buildH** also allows to output the trajectory with the new reconstructed hydrogens.

 **buildH** works in two modes:

   1. A slow mode when an output trajectory is requested by the user.
 In this case, the whole trajectory including newly built hydrogens is written to this trajectory file.
+If other molecules are present (e.g. water, ions, etc.), they will just be copied to the output trajectory with the same coordinates.
 So far, only the xtc format is supported.
   2. A fast mode without any output trajectory.

 In both modes, the order parameters are calculated.